genleung/cfLog/README.md

-# cfarLog
+# cfLog
 A tiny, flexible and thread-safe C++ logger for developers

 ## Compile
-You can compile the cfarlog as a static link library or a dynamic link library, based on your preferences.
+You can compile the cfLog as a static link library or a dynamic link library, based on your preferences.
 The CMake tool is required to build the libraries using our CMakeLists.txt.
 The procedure is quit simple on Linux system:
 - mkdir build
 - cd build
 - cmake ..
 - make
+- sudo make install

 That's all, and you can find the samples in 'build/bin' directory, and the libraries are in 'build/lib' directory.

 ## Usage
-cfarLog is easy to use.
+cfLog is easy to use.
 Basically, it could be used in two styles:
-- cfar::LOG*() Macro style
+- cf::utils::LOG*() Macro style
-- C++ object cfar::Log style
+- C++ object cf::utils::Log style

 ## Samples

-    using namespace cfar;
+    using namespace cf::utils;
     ...

     int a=123;